-Oklahoma State University (OSU) has received a commitment from the U.S. Department of State to partner with other U.S. partners to offer a comprehensive, professional development training institute for Ethiopian higher education administrators in collaboration with Texas Tech University and Ohio State University.
+Oklahoma State University has received a commitment from the U.S. Department of State to partner with other U.S. institutions to offer a comprehensive, professional development training institute for Ethiopian higher education administrators in collaboration with Texas Tech University and Ohio State University.

-The U.S. Department of State’s Bureau of African Affairs pledged a grant of $502,957 from the University Partnership Initiative to a consortium of universities, including Oklahoma State University, Texas Tech University, and Ohio State University.
+The U.S. Department of State’s Bureau of African Affairs pledged a grant of $502,957 from the University Partnership Initiative to a consortium of universities, including Oklahoma State, Texas Tech, and Ohio State.
 The funding, which began Oct.
-1 and will run through the end of April 2024, will allow U.S. partners to establish the Education Administration Leadership Summer Institute during the summers of 2021, 2022 and 2023.
+1 and will run through the end of April 2024, will allow OIA to establish the Education Administration Leadership Summer Institute during the summers of 2021, 2022 and 2023.

 The OSU representatives to the initiative are Dr. Randy Kluver, Dean of SGSP and Dr. Vivian Wang, Director of Global Partnerships.
 The training will be co-facilitated by experienced Ethiopian leaders who have demonstrated success in Ethiopian higher education, and U.S. faculty, staff and guest experts will lead interactive sessions.

 “This project is designed to raise the professionalization and quality of Ethiopian higher education,” Kluver said.
 “As the number of Ethiopian universities has risen, there has emerged a critical need for the professionalization of the administrative side of the universities, and this project is designed to do that.”

 Plans for this latest endeavor began in October 2019.
 Representatives from Texas Tech, Oklahoma State and Ohio State, along with delegation members from the Association of Public and Land-grant Universities (APLU) and Indiana University, met with MoSHE to strategize how the U.S. universities could address specific needs within Ethiopian higher education.